teusink/Home-Security-by-OS-Hardening/README.md

 - Talk to Cortana: Manage the information Cortana can access from this device: Location: Off
 - Talk to Cortana: Manage the information Cortana can access from this device: Contacts, email, calendar & communication history: Off
 - Talk to Cortana: Manage the information Cortana can access from this device: Browsing history: Off
-- Permissions & History: SafeSearch: Moderate
-- Permissions & History: Windows Cloud Search: On
-- Permissions & History: Activity Recommendations: On
-- Permissions & History: My device History: On
-- Permissions & History: My search History: On
 - Cortana across my devices: Get phone notifications on this PC: Off
 - Cortana across my devices: Help me pick up where I left off on other devices: Off
 - Cortana across my devices: Get list suggestions: Off
 Note: Cortana can only be fully disabled through the use of registry.

+## Search
+- Permissions & History: SafeSearch: Moderate
+- Permissions & History: Cloud content search: Microsoft account: On
+- Permissions & History: Cloud content search: Work or School account: On
+- Permissions & History: My device History: On
+- Permissions & History: My search History: On
+- Searching Windows: Find My Files: Classic

 ## Privacy